 This is largely a video documentation of the practices of the Sumi people and the agricultural cycle.

-This progressive deposit currently holds video and audio files which show and describe the traditions of the Sumi people and their agricultural practices.
+This progressive collection currently holds video and audio files which show and describe the traditions of the Sumi people and their agricultural practices.
 This includes songs, dances, tools and techniques developed for sustainable agriculture.
 An explanation of the agricultural cycle starts with a forest clearing which is called luh.
 Videos demonstrate how the forest was cleared in the olden days and why the songs were sung at the time, and how farmers took precautions to guard against the erosion of soil.
 The agricultural cycle continues with the sowing of seeds the caring of crops, and ends with the harvest and post-harvest celebrations such as the ahuna post-harvest festival.
 These videos and audio files can be found under bundles titled “Explanation of Sumi Agricultural Cycle” pt.1-13.
 Data has been collected from the Zunheboto, Shoipu, Nunumi and Usutomi villages situated in Nagaland, India.

 Acknowledgement and citation